-Currently, there is no public market for our units, Class A common stock or warrants.
-We have applied to list our units on The Nasdaq Global Market, or Nasdaq, under the symbol "BRKHU."
-We expect that our units will be listed on The Nasdaq Global Market on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless the representative informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
-Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "BRKH" and "BRKHW," respectively.
+Our units have been approved for listing on The Nasdaq Global Market, or Nasdaq, under the symbol "BRKHU."
+Our Class A common stock and warrants comprising the units will begin separate trading on the 52^{nd} day following the date of this prospectus unless the representative informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
+Once the securities comprising the units begin separate trading, the Class A common stock and warrants will be listed on Nasdaq under the symbols "BRKH" and "BRKHW," respectively.
+We cannot assure you that our securities will continue to be listed on Nasdaq after this offering.